Resources for Anzac Day lessons

 Denning, Roy

-Private Roy DenningRoy Denning: Gallipoli and a country town - Yass (anzacsite.gov.au)
+Private Roy DenningRoy Denning: A soldier from an Australian country town - Yass, NSW (anzacportal.dva.gov.au)

-From the website www.anzacsite.gov.au where the image is reproduced with the permission of Lorna Lancaster
+(Image taken from the website www.gallipoli.gov.au whereit is reproduced with the permission of Lorna Lancaster.)

 Harvey, William